 Kacey Cowburn earned her B.S.
-Degree in communication disorders from The Pennsylvania State University and her M.S. degree in speech-language pathology from Indiana University of Pennsylvania in 2000.
-She has taught undergraduate speech-language clinic, graduate level diagnostic methods/clinic, and hearing clinic.
-She has also provided supervision to students while on internships.
-Ms. Cowburn brings 18 years of experience providing SLP services in school-based and private practice settings, and she brings expertise in the areas of language and literacy development, autism and developmental disabilities, and methods of clinical instruction for students in training.
+Degree in communication disorders from The Pennsylvania State University, her M.S. degree in speech-language pathology from Indiana University of Pennsylvania, and her SLP.D. from Rocky Mountain University of Health Professions.
+She has taught undergraduate speechlanguage clinic, and graduate diagnostic, treatment, and hearing clinics.
+Dr. Cowburn brings 18 years of experience providing SLP services in school-based and private practice settings.
+Her areas of expertise include language and literacy development, autism and developmental disabilities, methods of clinical instruction for students in training.
+Dr. Cowburn built our school-based clinical partnership to provide a multi-tiered system of supports (MTSS) for speech, language and literacy development using data-driven decision-making and brief, intensive sessions.
+She designed the service delivery model and treatment approach to serve the needs of the children in the program and the graduate students in training.
+Her current research is on methods of clinical instruction to teach application of evidence-based practices in treatment, and vocabulary development in preschool and school-age children.
 She holds both the CCC-SLP through ASHA as well as a PA State license in speech-language pathology.
-She is also active in the local community.
-She is currently pursuing her doctorate from Rocky Mountain University of Health Professions.